Long Island New York, USA Travel Guide

 Here are picks for those seeking value:

-For more amenities or upscale stays:
+For more services or upscale stays:

 B&Bs on the North Fork for a cozy, personal visit.
 Hotels in walkable towns like Huntington, Port Jefferson, Greenport, Sag Harbor, or Montauk (shoulder season).